guitarliu/guitarliu.github.io/_posts/2021-03-17-Linux-Xfce桌面安装及使用.md

 ---
 layout: post
-title:  "Linux Xforce桌面安装及使用"
+title:  "Linux Xfce桌面安装及使用"
 date: 2021-03-17
-excerpt: "How to install xforce desktop on Linux and connect it on Windows10."
+excerpt: "How to install xfce desktop on Linux and connect it on Windows10."
-tags: [Ubuntu, Xforce Desktop, Remote connection]
+tags: [Ubuntu, Xfce Desktop, Remote connection]
 comments: true
 ---